-Cake pans can be made of metal, enamelled metal, silicone, heat-proof glass or ceramic.
+A cake pan is a pan designed to bake a cake in, in an oven.
+It can be made of metal, enamelled metal, silicone, heat-proof glass, ceramic or terracotta.
 Most metal ones made now have non-stick surfaces.

 Cake pans can also be used for casseroles, squares, no-bake desserts, layered party dips, etc.